TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapter-cloudpeak-monastry.md

 When the characters depart, Xolbi will say "I wish goodwill on you and to those who you may meet on your journey."

-## Mount Renau Peak

-The path winds further up the mountain towards the peak.

-On the way up the peak, the characters will be given the option to save a lost monk.
-The lost monk is a Deva in disguise.

-The wind howls at the top of the peak but the sky is clear.
-At night, the moon can be seen rising up.
-Once it's at its peak, the wind will calm and a summers warmth will fill the characters.
-A silver pool will appear, and the monk that they met on the way up the mountain along with it.
-After he appears, large white wings sprout from his back and armour and a large swords appear.
-If they did not save him, he will try to prevent the characters from reaching the pool, otherwise he will let them past.

-The silvery pool is opaque but if the players are well footed, they can put their heads through.
-On the other side, the characters can see that the portal is 20ft in the air above a silvery sea.
-If they look around they can see a few small boats.
-To the north, they can see land.

-The air feels summery the sea is calm.

-The session ends when the players jump in.

-## Rumours

-1. Attacks from unsavoury creatures in the area have decreased and there have been fewer sightings
-2. Neighbouring lord in Limecall has recently passed away
-3. Cave in at the old tomb
-4. Beast people have been sighted in the woods to the north west of Renaura